Cayo Romano, Cuba

 Fly fishing in Cuba

 On the north shore of the eastern province of Camaguey, the Cayo Romano (Formerly Cayo Cruz) fishery is an enormous system of flats, lagoons and pristine estuaries.
-The sport fishing area is 366 square km in size, therefore on the average day each skiff has over 50 square kilometres to itself.
-The fishing area is virtually untouched and represents one of the cleanest and most biologically diverse ecosystems found in Cuba.
+The sport fishing area is 366 square km in size; therefore, each skiff has over 50 square kilometres to itself on an average day.
+The fishing area is virtually untouched and represents one of Cuba’s cleanest and most biologically diverse ecosystems.

 The flats at Cayo Romano are an inviting combination of hard packed white sand and a semi-firm mottled bottom that still provides good wading.
 This is a great wading destination, it is similar to Los Roques in terms of the amount of area that’s wadeable and there are places here where you can wade for several hours without heading back to the boat.
 Cayo Cruz demonstrates all the characteristics of a recently discovered, virgin fishing territory – large numbers of fish, good sizes and their evident lack of exposure to flies and leaders.
 Add to this the natural beauty of the cays and of the water and you have a truly memorable place to fish.

-The average sized bonefish is a healthy 4 lbs and during the course of the week it is not unheard of for guests to land a fish or two in the 10 lb range.
-Tailing bonefish are common and guests can expect to see bonefish in singles and doubles, all the way up to schools of several hundred fish.
-What really sets this location apart from so many other fisheries is that guests can expect to encounter and get shots at good numbers of permit each day.
-There are very few places on earth where guests can fish for big bonefish each day and also get shots at tailing permit.
-This combination may take place in other locations but not with the consistency found at Cayo Cruz.
-It is a rare day when you don’t encounter and get shots at permit.
-The permit will range from 8 – 30 lbs.
+The average-sized bonefish is a healthy 4 lbs, and during the week it is not unheard of for guests to land a fish or two in the 10 lb range.
+Tailing bonefish are typical, and guests can expect to see bonefish in singles and doubles, all the way up to schools of several hundred fish.
+What sets this location apart from so many other fisheries is that guests can expect to encounter and get shots at plenty of permit each day.
+There are very few destinations where guests can fish for big bonefish each day and get shots at tailing permit with such consistency as Cayo Cruz.
+It is a rare day when you don’t encounter and get good shots at permit ranging from an average size of 8 – 30 lbs.

-There are two locations within the Cayo Cruz that offer very good tarpon fishing.
-Guides tend to save these areas for when an angler has already boated a permit and is looking for a Grand Slam.
-These fish will range from 30 to 90 lbs.
-Besides the fishing for permit, bonefish and tarpon, you will also cast for other challenging species such as mutton snapper, snook, cubera snapper, jack crevalle, barracuda and more.
+Two locations within the Cayo Cruz offer excellent tarpon fishing.
+Guides tend to save these areas for anglers who have boated a permit and are looking for a Grand Slam.
+These tarpon generally range from 30 to 90 lbs.
+Besides the fishing for permit, bonefish and tarpon there is also an abundance of other challenging species such as mutton snapper, snook, cubera snapper, jack crevalle, barracuda.